forseti-security/forseti-security/CONTRIBUTING.md

 [Google Python Style Guide] should be followed, as well as conforming to the existing styles in the current codebase.

-## Life of A Pull Request
+## How to Create A Pull Request

-0. Consult [GitHub Help] for more information on using pull requests.
+1. Consult [GitHub Help] for more information on using pull requests.

-1. Fork the project, clone your fork to a local repo, and configure the upstream remote.
+2. Fork the project, clone your fork to a local repository, and configure the upstream remote.

 ```
 # Fork the project via GitHub UI.

-# Clone your forked repo into local directory.
+# Clone your forked repository into local directory.
-git clone <url of cloned repo>
+$ git clone <url of forked repository>

 # Navigate to your newly cloned directory.
-cd <path to you local cloned repo>
+$ cd <path to you local cloned repository>

-# Assign the original repo to a remote called "upstream".
+# Assign the original repository to a remote called "upstream".
-# https
+# Using HTTPS
-git remote add upstream https://github.com/GoogleCloudPlatform/forseti-security.git
+$ git remote add upstream https://github.com/GoogleCloudPlatform/forseti-security.git

-# ssh
+# Using SSH
-git remote add upstream git@github.com:GoogleCloudPlatform/forseti-security.git
+$ git remote add upstream git@github.com:GoogleCloudPlatform/forseti-security.git

 # Verify new upstream remote is added correctly.
 $ git remote -v